- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Orcus on His Throne: He sits back and watches as his subordinates do all his dirty work.

-- Promotion to Parent: He ran away from his home and took away his sister Cordelia from their neglecting parents when he got his job.
-He hasn't been much better to her.
+- Promotion to Parent: He ran away from his home and took away his sisters from their neglecting parents when he got his job.
+He hasn't been much better to them.

-- Psychopathic Manchild: Lear.
-He uses admin powers for the Catharsis Factor of getting away with being the absolute worst dickbag he can be, and throws a temper tantrum when things start not going his way.
+- Psychopathic Manchild: He uses admin powers for the Catharsis Factor of getting away with being the absolute worst, and throws a tantrum when things start not going his way.

 - Rape Is a Special Kind of Evil: He has Attempted Rape on both MICHIKA and Cordelia.
 This doesn't help his case when he is ultimaely brought to court for his various crimes.